Bill Kaulitz: Personal life

 Kaulitz and his identical twin brother, Tom, used to live in Hamburg but moved to Los Angeles in October 2010 in response to an incident involving stalkers and a robbery.
 They have also stated that it is easier for them to create their new album, as it is closer to their manager David Jost.
 Tom married model Heidi Klum in 2019, whom Bill is close friends with.

-Kaulitz is vegetarian and has been involved in campaigning for PETA.
 After moving to L.A.
 Kaulitz and the band took a year off and "didn't do anything" before finding inspiration in L.A. nightlife.

 Der Spiegel writes that discussion of Kaulitz's sexuality is an "eternal topic", and Kaulitz says it is one of the first questions he is typically asked, but he generally avoids discussing it.
 In November 2014, Kaulitz blogged about love, labels and his sexuality; Kaulitz has not put a label on his sexual orientation, but offered: "Maybe I'm just about to meet someone who changes my life forever and, if that happens, does it really matter what gender they are?"
 In 2021, Kaulitz revealed that he had had a polyamorous relationship with his best friend and his girlfriend.

 Kaulitz is a supporter of Angela Merkel and favored the CDU in the 2017 German federal election.

 Stalking incident

 In late 2008–early 2009 several female stalkers pursued the band relentlessly, even following his twin brother Tom Kaulitz to his parents' home in Germany and attacked the twins' mother.
 The issue seemed to end after Tom allegedly hit one of the stalkers at a gas station in April 2009 and drove off.
 However, an article in Bild stated that the issue had resurfaced and that Tom Kaulitz may stand trial for assault.
-In late December 2009, the charges against Tom were lifted and he is pressing charges himself—against the girl he allegedly hit—on grounds of stalking.
+In late December 2009, the charges against Tom were dropped and he pressed charges himself—against the girl he allegedly hit—on grounds of stalking.
 Kaulitz cited a break-in at their home in Germany as a deciding factor in their move to the United States.